FUMO: Prior-Modulated Diffusion for Single Image Reflection Removal: Related Work

 \subsection{Diffusion Models}

-In recent years, diffusion models have achieved significant progress.
+In recent years, diffusion models~\cite{ho2020denoising,nichol2021improved,lu2025dpm,rombach2022high,podell2023sdxl,peebles2023scalable,bao2023all} have achieved significant progress.
 DDPM~\cite{ho2020denoising} establishes a powerful new paradigm and has sparked extensive follow up research.
 DDIM~\cite{nichol2021improved} further improves sampling efficiency by enabling a more flexible generation procedure.
 Latent diffusion models (LDMs)~\cite{rombach2022high,podell2023sdxl} conduct the diffusion process in a compact latent space and facilitate the integration of additional conditioning signals, which significantly broadens their applicability.
-In addition to U-Net denoisers, studies also explore diffusion transformer denoisers \cite{peebles2023scalable}, further enriching architectural choices.These developments collectively strengthen the generative prior of diffusion models and provide flexible design choices for downstream tasks.
+In addition to U-Net denoisers, studies~\cite{peebles2023scalable,bao2023all} also explore diffusion transformer denoisers, further enriching architectural choices.
+These developments collectively strengthen the generative prior of diffusion models and provide flexible design choices for downstream tasks.

-Building on their success in generation, diffusion models have been adapted for image enhancement and restoration, demonstrating powerful capabilities in tasks such as low-light enhancement~\cite{zhou2025low}, dehazing~\cite{wang2025learning}, and super-resolution~\cite{lin2025harnessing,wu2024one}.
+Generative models~\cite{dong2024ecmamba,zhou2024glare,liu2022griddehazenet+,liu2019griddehazenet,liu2021exploit,wu2024perception} have shown strong potential in image and video enhancement by leveraging learned priors for real-world degradations.
+With the rise of diffusion models as a powerful generative paradigm, diffusion-based methods have also been adapted for image enhancement and restoration, demonstrating powerful capabilities in tasks such as low-light enhancement~\cite{zhou2025low,jiang2024lightendiffusion,jiang2025learning}, dehazing~\cite{wang2025learning}, and super-resolution~\cite{lin2025harnessing,wu2024one}.
 In reflection removal, L-DiffER~\cite{hong2024differ} first introduces diffusion models to this task, where previous predictions are used as conditions to steer an iterative denoising process.
 DAI~\cite{hu2025dereflection} strengthens conditional injection with a ControlNet and further improves reconstruction with a refined decoder.
 PolarFree~\cite{yao2025polarfree} leverages diffusion based modeling to produce reflection free imaging priors, which support subsequent reflection suppression.
 These advances suggest that diffusion models are promising for dereflection, and effective results often rely on appropriate conditioning and guidance to preserve faithful transmission content.
-Motivated by this insight, our framework adopts a diffusion backbone and combines explicit guidance with a dedicated structural refinement module.
+Motivated by this insight, our framework adopts a diffusion backbone and injects priors through spatially adaptive modulation before fine-grained refinement.